MicrosoftDocs/terminal/TerminalDocs/tips-and-tricks.md

 ## Quake mode

+Quake mode allows you to quickly open a new terminal instance from anywhere in Windows by typing <kbd>Win</kbd> + <kbd>`</kbd> (backtick).
+The quake window will appear on the top half of your screen and can easily be dismissed with the same keyboard shortcut.

 "Quake mode" is the name for the special mode the terminal enters when naming a window `_quake`.
 When a window is in quake mode:

 * The terminal is automatically snapped to the top half of the monitor.